Power System Studies & Analysis

 An unbalanced power system can cause G59 protection relays to trip due to a vector shift and phase unbalance.

-Most loads connected at 11kV and above are three-phase (motors, generators, 3 phase inverters, etc.), which are balanced and will not change system unbalance.
+Most loads connected at 11kV and above are three-phase (motors, generators, 3-phase inverters, etc.), which are balanced and will not cause system unbalance.
 DNOs usually accept a statement or brief report explaining this and do not require anything more formal.

 A P29 study is more difficult when a system is connected at LV (rarely at HV) and contains many single-phase loads like domestic housing supplies, electrical trace heating, or industrial lighting systems.
 Single-phase loads can cause significant unbalance if the electrical designer is not careful.
 A computer model of the connected loads and an unbalanced load flow analysis to confirm the total unbalance are usually needed to demonstrate compliance with the standard.